boyuanzheng010/boyuanzheng010.github.io/index.md

 ## Research Interests

 I am interested in developing **language agents** that can free human beings from tedious tasks and assist with decision making, especially on web environments.
-Currently, I am mainly interested on the following directions:
+Currently, I am working on the following directions:
 - **Multimodality**
 - **Grounding, Planing, and Reasoning**
 - **Synthetic data**